alanorwick/mosaic/README.md

 MOSAIC is a web app made up of [three deployments](https://github.com/nectar-cs/mosaic#what-will-and-wont-go-inside-my-cluster) that live in your Kubernetes cluster.

-This MOSAIC alpha is primarily focused on develoment/staging workflows - the phase when you're trying to gain confidence in your cluster's behavior before production.
+The MOSAIC alpha is primarily focused on develoment/staging workflows - the phase when you're building confidence in your cluster's behavior before production.
 MOSAIC is [not a](https://github.com/nectar-cs/mosaic#meta) provisioning tool, [nor is it](https://github.com/nectar-cs/mosaic#meta) a platform.
 It helps you make fewer mistakes and solve problems faster.

 It is designed for devs with intermediate Kubernetes skills whose:
 + sub-godly proficiency in the K-verse hinders their total productivity
 + skin crawls when they hear about opaque, lock-in-hungry PaaS'es
-+ ears rejoice regarding software that make K8s friendlier without taking over it
++ ears rejoice regarding software that makes K8s friendlier without taking over it

 In short, MOSAIC is for non-K-gods who want to move faster while their retaining agency over their infra.